 As states have begun issuing Real ID–compliant licenses and have marked compliant IDs with a gold or black star of some kind, they have also identified noncompliant IDs with a tag that states something like “federal limits apply” or “not for federal ID,” indicating that it is not a Real ID.
 (Note that those indications have only been introduced as each state made Real IDs available.
 Prior to that, there was no indication one way or another.)

-All 50 U.S. states, the District of Columbia, and four of five U.S. territories are now issuing Real ID-compliant licenses and identification cards (American Samoa is the only territory not yet issuing them).
+All 50 U.S. states, the District of Columbia, and all five U.S. territories are now issuing Real ID-compliant licenses and identification cards.

 If you travel internationally and already have a passport, this won’t be such a big issue because your passport can serve as a stand-in until you obtain a Real ID–compliant driver’s license.
-But if you plan on flying domestically after May 3, 2023, and your passport will have expired or you currently don’t have a passport, getting a Real ID is something you will need to do.
+But if you plan on flying domestically after May 7, 2025, and your passport will have expired by then or you currently don’t have a passport, getting a Real ID is something you will need to do.